5 Easy and Coool CSS Menu Tricks

 transform: scaleX(0);

-transform-origin: left; /* slide from left — change to 'right' or 'center' */
+transform-origin: left; /* slide from left — try 'right' or 'center' */

 transition: transform 0.3s ease;